cygnius/nick-fury/WebDev/README.md

 ### Credentials for Udemy
 * Login Link: https://www.udemy.com/join/passwordless-auth/
 * Username: founder@cygniusconsulting.com
 * It will send an OTP on this email.
-Whatsapp Prateek (details given below) for the code.
+Whatsapp HR @ 8585924494 for the code.
-* Contact Prateek if you have trouble logging in.

 ### Contact Details for Prateek
 * Text at Whatsapp: +91 9625596336